gonX/dustforce-wiki/website/_enemies/generic/door.md

 ---

 While you can farm super meter on this enemy, it cannot be removed unless its associated [Key](#enemy-key-for-door) is hit.

+Placing this in the map editor will spawn an associated key and will "select" the key, making any pathing nodes placed affect the key rather than the door.